IPAFRS/Scenario_Tool_Test/README.md

 Export Functionality: Export the generated scenario data as a JSON file for record-keeping or further analysis.

 Auto-Save: Automatically saves your draft selections locally in your browser's storage every 30 seconds.

-How to Use
-Open the Tool: Open the rbfrs-scenario-tool-v2.html file in your web browser.

 Select Parameters: Use the dropdown menus in the "Basic Scenario Information," "Building & Environment Details," "Incident Specifics," and "Competency Assessment" sections to define your desired scenario.